The 10 Cheapest Colleges in California

 Most Affordable Colleges in California

 Looking for high-quality education in California without the high cost of tuition?
-Below are the ten schools with the lowest total cost of attendance—including tuition, fees, room, and board—in the Golden State.
+Below are the ten schools with the lowest Tuition of attendance—including tuition, fees, room, and board—in the Golden State.

 1. Shasta College